 Can it happen to you?

-Cyberattacks are so prevalent, it really takes a lot of resources and energy to cover and understand all possible types of attacks.
-To make this easier for you, here’s a breakdown of what you can do to prevent your iCloud account from being hacked.
+Cyberattacks are so prevalent that it takes a lot of resources and energy to cover and understand all possible types of attacks.
+To make this easier for you, we also publish a guide to help prevent your iCloud account from being hacked.

 What to do if you’ve been hacked

-If you’ve been hacked you need to act fast.
+If you’ve been hacked you need.
 Your options are sometimes limited, but you still can do a lot of things to prevent additional damage.

-9. Make a choice.
-If you’re the victim of ransomware you don’t have many options, especially if you do not have a backup of your data.
+Try to recover your data.
+If you’re the victim of ransomware you don’t have many options, especially if you don't have a backup of your data.

 Data encrypted with some older ransomware software can be unlocked for free thanks to the efforts of law enforcement and the anti-virus industry.
-There is a list of tools at https://noransom.kaspersky.com.
-Be warned that some criminals sell supposed 'unlocking' tools for a fee, or will offer a free tool that will just re-infect your computer, so only download software from a reputable source.
+There is a list of tools at noransom.kaspersky.com.
+Be warned that some criminals sell supposed "unlocking" tools for a fee, or will offer a free tool that will just re-infect your computer, so only download software from a reputable source.

 If the ransomware is not one for which there is an unlocking tool then you don't really have many options.
 If you have a backup of your data then the best option is usually to wipe your computer and restore from the backup.

-Alternatively, if you have the System Restore option active, you can try to recover the encrypted data.
-Also, you can try to retrieve your data using using ShadowExplorer which it a tool that searches for shadow copies of your files and allows you to save them.
-This does not always work as some newer ransomware software will also seek out and delete the shadow copy backups as part of the infection process.
+Alternatively, if you have the System Restore (Windows) or Time Machine (macOS) options active, you can try to recover the encrypted data with a restore.
+On Windows you can also try to retrieve your data using ShadowExplorer which is a tool that searches for shadow copies of your files and allows you to save them.
+This doesn't always work as newer ransomware will also seek out and delete the shadow copy backups as part of the infection process.

-Whatever you end up doing, always make sure you have removed the malicious software by using an anti-virus program such as HitmanPro or Malwarebytes.
-If you try to remove the crypto locker ransomware, you will lose all your encrypted data.
-Follow the instructions provided by ransom if you really need to recover your files.
+Whatever you end up doing, always make sure you have removed the malicious software by using an anti-virus program.
+If you try to remove the crypto-locker ransomware, you may lose all your encrypted data.